valaxin/castle/readme.md

 On build the app looks into the `/app/markdown` folder reading each `.md`, info from is used to contruct a pug template wrapper using `/app/templates/_article.pug`.

-The technology stack consists of nodejs, webpack, babel, pugjs, markdown, scss.
-The idea is that I build a fully functional modern web space one can easily post to, use as a portfolio, display code examples, etc. With an internal design that's flexible and modern following functional and reusable patterns.
+The technology stack consists of `nodejs`, `webpack`, `pugjs`, `markdown`, `scss`.
+The idea here is to build out a fully functional modern webspace that someone can easily post content too, use as a portfolio, display code examples, etc. With an internal design that is flexible following functional and reusable patterns.

 ---

-## Init Story (Prebuild Steps)
+## `castle/library/scaffold.js`

 1. The directory containing the page templates for the project is read
 2. The directory containing markdown blog posts for the project is read